Home

 What We Do

 SCHOLARSHIPS — The Jane Parr Scholarship Fund provides generous scholarships given annually at a Spring luncheon to several students majoring in horticulture, landscape architecture, forestry, conservation, floraculture, turf management, organic farming, conservation wildlife management, or any related field.
 The scholarships are given in memory of Jane Parr, a former MWGC member and established and funded by Jane’s husband, Russell Parr.
 Please contact us at MWGC@ymail.com.
-Scholarship applications can be mailed to Arlene Gordon, 473 Liberty Drive, Yardley, PA 19067 or waltermgordon@verizon.net.
+Send the Scholarship applications and required attachments to Board member Cindy Singh via email at cindysingh@verizon.net.

-DUES — Dues are $35 per year to join; or $5 guest fee for a speaker/presentation, or $10 for a Make-and-Take workshop.
+DUES — Dues are $35 per year to join; $10 guest fee for a speaker/presentation, or $15 for a Make-and-Take workshop.
 To join our garden club, pay the yearly dues at any meeting.

-TRIPS — Typically, two or three trips are planned in Fall and Spring with a guided tour of each property followed by an optional lunch in the local area.
-The Spring 2023 trip was at Andalusia Historic House, Gardens and Arboretum in Bensalem, PA on May 23.
-The Fall trip is in the planning stages.
-If you have any questions please call Christine Biscardi at 267-261-7707, or email at chrisrbisc@aol.com.
+TRIPS — Typically, two trips are planned, one each in Fall and Spring with a guided tour of each property followed by an optional lunch in the local area.

 LITTLE SHOWS — Members are encouraged to enter the monthly Little Show with an arrangement to fit that month’s theme.
-While they are usually presented live, they went virtual at the start of the 2020 pandemic, and still are until further notice.
+In addition, there is a horticultural component of the Little Show in which members exhibit specimens of a particular flower, herb, branch and/or greens.

 Check out the latest entries here.

 WORKSHOPS — Generally in the Autumn, Winter and Spring seasons, the club will host a mini-workshop that members are encouraged to attend.
-The cost is minimal, and most of the materials are supplied.
-The project and location varies.
+The cost is typically $30, and most of the materials are supplied.
+The project varies, and space is limited.

 Get to Know Us Better